James Edward Mills: Filmography

+Credited as a costar and executive producer on the production.

 Awards

 An American Ascent won Best Feature Film at the Mountain & Adventure Film Festival.
 It was also won Best Documentary and Best Director at the San Diego Black Film Festival.
 The film was privately screened at the White House in June 2015.

 Breaking Trail was an Official Selection for the 2021 Banff Mountain Film Festival.
 In 2022, Breaking Trail won Best Mountain Culture Film at the Vancouver International Mountain Film Fest, Eric Moe Best Short Film Award at the Environmental Film Festival, Best Short Film at the Frozen River Film Festival and Best Short Film (People's Choice) at the Boulder International Film Festival.

 Legacy

 In 2020, Outside Magazine named The Adventure Gap one of the 10 "Outdoor Books that Shaped the Last Decade".